-- 73 new recruits were hired (all types of contracts)
+- 94 new recruits were effected (all types of contracts).

 In all of its trade divisions, Arkema recruits employees—recent graduates and experienced workers alike—seeking demanding and stimulating jobs.
 Only talent matters: without consideration of age, gender, origin, or disability, the Group relies on people with operational, forward-looking profiles to build the future."

-In addition to quantified targets, Arkema is pursuing and strengthening its actions for people with disabilities in five key areas:
+Over and above quantified targets, Arkema is pursuing and strengthening its disability initiatives in five key areas:

-- Including young people in training sessions to improve their qualification level and their ability to integrate professionally in the company: launch of a fourth “Production Operator” qualification certificate class and launch of a project to establish a professional laboratory technician qualification.
+- Including disabled people in training programs, to improve their qualification levels and therefore their ability to integrate professionally in the company.